-Benefits (ctd)
+BENEFITS (ctd)

-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS (c) Cash benefits: waiting period None None None 3 days 1 None See Table IX-1 above duration Until cure or permanent condition.
-Maximum: 78 weeks, then permanent annuities Until cure or permanent condition Until cure or permanent condition or relapse Until cure or permanent condition Until cure or permanent condition, but annuity after 13 weeks basic earnings used for calcula- tion Basic earnings used for sickness insurance (but up to a ceiling) the year prior to the injury Actual earnings during the pay period (1 month, $\frac{1}{2}$ month, 1 week) prior to cessation of work divided by the number of working days in that period working days prior to cessation of work Actual earnings during a specified period (maximum: ceiling for earnings on which contributions are paid) amount See Sickness Insurance 80% of average daily earnings for 28 days, thereafter 90% No reduction for hospitaliza- tion For temporary incapacity, partial allowances propor- tionate to residue capacity 60% of basic daily earn- ings for 90 days, there- after 75% 75% of daily earnings 2.
-PER INC. MANENT APACITY (a) level of incapacity Ascertained in each case by medical examination as required by trade cooper- ative association Agreement between the insuring body concerned and person involved; approval by magistrate compulsory Board of administration or select committee of the primary sickness fund on the advice of the consultant doctor l fixed for injuries on the basis of a table for assessing permanent inca- pacity; for occupational diseases on the basis of opinion of INAIL consul- tant doctor Assessment by annuities joint committee based on the opinion of the medical supervisor of the insurance association 1 During first 2 years after injury review is possible at any time; after permanent annuity is fixed, at inter- vals of at least 1 year.
-The increase or decrease of 1 must be at least 10% ment between the parties or Review possible at any time during the first 2 years after 1 is fixed: thereafter normally at intervals of at least one year Review possible during the 4 years after the annuity is fixed, at intervals of at least one year; there- after at intervals of at least 3 years.
-No further review after 10 years (no limit for silicosis and asbestosis) Review possible only during the 3 years following the fixing of the annuity unless deterioration of more than 10% (c) Minimum 1 giving entitlement to compen- sation 20% - ll% for industrial injuries; 21% for occupational diseases.
-No minimum for silicosis or asbestosis combined with tuberculosis -
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS (c) Cash benefits: waiting period None None None 3 days (1) None See Table IX-1 above duration Until cure or permanent condition.
+Maximum: 78 weeks, then permanent annuities Until cure or permanent condition or relapse Until cure or permanent condition Until cure or permanent condition, but annuity after 13 weeks basic earnings used for caculation Basic earnings used for sickness insurance (but up to a ceiling) tained by dividing the real an- nual earnings during the year prior to the injury by 365: Actual earnings during the pay period (1 month, 1/2 month, 1 week) prior to cessation of work divided by the number of working days in that period ved during the 15 working days prior to cessation of work fied period (maximum: ceiling amount See sickness Insurance 90 % of average daily earnings No reduction for hospitaliza- tion For temporary incapacity, par- tial allowances proportionate to residue capacity 50% of basic earnings for 28 days, thereafter 66 2/3% No reduction for hospitalization for 90 days, thereafter 75% 75% of daily earnings 2.
+PERMANENT INCAPACITY : (a) Fixing the level of incapacity (= 1) Ascertained in each case by medical examination as required by trade cooperative association body concerned and person in- Board of administration or select committee of the primary sick- ness fund on the advice of the consultant doctor of a table for assessing permanent Assessment by annuities joint committee based on the opinion of the medical supervisor of the insurance association (b) Review of 1 During first 2 years after injury review is possible at any time; after permanent annuity is fixed at intervals of at least 1 year.
+The increase or decrease of 1 must be at least 10% (industrial injuries) from the date of the agreement between years after the annuity is fixed.
+Review possible only during the 3 years following the fixing of the annuity unless deterio- ration of more than 10% . - • (c) Minimum 1 giving entitlement to compensation 20% - 11% for industrial injuries; 21% for occupational diseases.
+No minimum for silicosis or asbestosis combined with Tu- berculosis -